webiny/commodo/packages/hooks/README.md

 )(function() {});
 ```
 Note: for more information about the `withProps` higher order function, please check the docs of the [repropose](https://github.com/doitadrian/commodo/edit/master/packages/hooks/README.md) package.

-A good example where hooks are efficiently utilized is the [withStorage](../fields-storage) higher order function.
-Once applied, it registers a set of hooks like `beforeCreate`, `afterCreate`, `beforeUpdate` and so on.
-Please check the documention of the package for more information.

 ## Reference